Marketing isn't Everything ...

 Q: How much does it cost?

 A: How much do you want to spend?
 We do not have a cookie-cutter pricing model.
 We work with your individual budget, goals, and objectives to do what's best for you.
-We can build the Cadillac or we can build a scooter to get from point A to B. We do not get into the "bidding game" Our clients use us because they like working with us and trust that we will work towards common goals.
+We can build the Cadillac to get from point A to B or we can build a scooter, and we do not get into the "bidding game."
+Our clients use us because they like working with us and trust that we will work towards their goals.
 We usually produce better-looking graphics than the other guy as well as cheaper products, if you're comparing apples to apples.
 The size, shape, style, and quantity can greatly alter the end price.
 The other guys say what they will to under-bid a project, but we'll work with you to make the best overall knowledgeable choices.

 Q: What do you need to start?